376 REVIEWS

 Does Maryland have statutory rape?

-What is a person in a position of authority?
+Who counts as a person in a position of authority?

 Sex Offender Registry and Fourth Degree Sexual Offenses